 The Partnership is currently engaged in the business of owning and operating its investment portfolio of commercial real estate properties (the "Properties").
 The Properties are leased on a triple net basis primarily to, and operated by, franchisors or franchisees of national, regional, and local retail chains under primarily long-term leases.
 The lessees are fast food, family style, and casual/theme restaurants.
-As of December 31, 2012, the Partnership owned twelve Properties, which are located in a total of five states.
+As of December 31, 2013, the Partnership owned twelve Properties, which are located in a total of five states.

-The Partnership will be dissolved on November 30, 2020 (extended ten years per the results of the 2009 Consent, as defined below), or earlier upon the prior occurrence of any of the following events: (a) the disposition of all properties of the Partnership; (b) the written determination by The Provo Group, Inc., the general partner of the Partnership (the "General Partner", or "TPG", or "Management"), that the Partnership's assets may constitute "plan assets" for purposes of ERISA; (c) the agreement of Limited Partners owning a majority of the outstanding interests to dissolve the Partnership; or (d) the dissolution, bankruptcy, death, withdrawal, or incapacity of the last remaining General Partner, unless an additional General Partner is elected previously by a majority of the Limited Partners.
-During the second quarters of 2001, 2003, 2005 and 2007, Consent solicitations were circulated (the "2001, 2003, 2005 and 2007 Consents, respectively"), which if approved would have authorized the sale of all of the Partnership's Properties and the dissolution of the Partnership.
+The Partnership will be dissolved on November 30, 2020, or earlier upon the prior occurrence of any of the following events: (a) the disposition of all its Properties; (b) the written determination by the General Partner, that the Partnership's assets may constitute "plan assets" for purposes of ERISA; (c) the agreement of Limited Partners owning a majority of the outstanding interests to dissolve the Partnership; or (d) the dissolution, bankruptcy, death, withdrawal, or incapacity of the last remaining General Partner, unless an additional General Partner is elected previously by a majority of the Limited Partners.
+During the second quarters of the last six odd numbered years, consent solicitations were circulated (each being a "Consent").
+If approved, any of these consents would have authorized the sale of all of the Properties and the dissolution of the Partnership.
 A majority of the Limited Partners did not vote in favor of any of the Consents.
-Therefore, the Partnership had continued to operate as a going concern.
-On July 31, 2009, the Partnership mailed a Consent solicitation (the "2009 Consent") to Limited Partners to determine whether the Limited Partners wished to extend the term of the Partnership for ten years to November 30, 2020 (the "Extension Proposition"), or wished the Partnership to sell its assets, liquidate, and dissolve by November 30, 2010.
-A majority of the Partnership Interests voted "FOR" the Extension Proposition and therefore, the Partnership continued to operate as a going concern.
-During the second quarter of 2011, Consent solicitations were circulated ("2011 Consent"), which if approved would have authorized the sale of all of the Partnership's Properties and the dissolution of the Partnership.
-A majority of the Limited Partners did not vote in favor of the 2011 Consent, and the General Partner declared the 2011 Consent solicitation process concluded on June 30, 2011.
+Therefore, the Partnership continued to operate as a going concern.
+Again, in the third quarter of 2013, consent solicitations were circulated (the "2013 Consent"), which if approved would have authorized the sale of all of the Properties and the dissolution of the Partnership.
+A majority of the Limited Partners did not vote in favor of the 2013 Consent, and the General Partner declared the 2013 Consent solicitation process concluded on August 30, 2013.
 Therefore, the Partnership continues to operate as a going concern.